Thursday, June 21, 2007

 prehistoric architecture in the eastern united states by william n. morgan, 1980 mit press

-great book on pre-land art structures in the united states, actually native american architecture from about 2200 bc to ad 1500.
+great book on pre-land art structures in the united states, specifically native american architecture from about 2200 bc to ad 1500.

 Tuesday, June 5, 2007